ARMmbed/icetea/doc/plugin_framework.md

 #### Implementing an allocator
 Allocators are implemented as global plugins, which means that only one allocator can be used during a run.
-The used allocator can be selected from the IcedTea cli using parameter --allocator.
+The used allocator can be selected from the Icetea cli using parameter --allocator.
 The actual allocator plugin implementation requires two parts:
 The plugin and the allocator.